wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/PoAMigration.md

 ### 1. Deploy `ValidatorManager` as PoA, setting the `admin` address in the constructor.

 `ValidatorManager` is `Ownable`, which restricts initiation of validator set changes to the current owner, or `admin`.
-For PoA L1s, the `admin` provides the L1's validator set security.
+For PoA L1s, the `admin` has the exclusive ability to manage the validator set.

 After the `ValidatorManager` is deployed, the desired PoA validators may be registered.
 See [below](#selecting-weights) for details on how to select the PoA validator weights.